 - Indeed, in one episode of Garfield and Friends, Garfield hesitates about taking the cake, realizing that Jon and Odie should have some.
 So he cuts a small slice, eats the rest, and says to the audience, "You knew I was gonna do that."
 Then he takes the slice and eats it too, commenting "You knew I was gonna do that too."

 - In another episode, Garfield is giving a lecture on Odie.
-He pulls down a pie chart, made with a real cherry pie, meant to represent Odie.
-According to Garfield, two tiny slices of the pie, which he eats one at a time, represent Odie's brain and common sense, respectively, while the rest of the whole pie, which he then eats, represents Odie's tongue.
+At one point, he pulls down a pie chart, made with a real cherry pie, meant to represent Odie, to explain what a dog like him is made of.
+According to Garfield, two tiny pieces of the pie, which he eats one at a time, represent Odie's brain and common sense, respectively, while the rest of the whole pie, which he then eats, represents Odie's tongue.

 - Also used in FoxTrot, where Roger noted that Peter had taken a normal-sliced piece of pizza and asked if he was feeling all right.
 While saying, "Sure, why do you ask?" he took the remaining seven-eighths and started munching on it, leaving the plate with the small slice in its place.
 This let Roger know that his son was still his gluttonous self.